Vol. 151, No. 20 — May 20, 2017

-Statement of Royalties to Be Collected by SOCAN for the Communication to the Public by Telecommunication, in Canada, of Musical or Dramatico-Musical Works
+Proposed Statement of Royalties to Be Collected by Access Copyright for the Reproduction, Communication to the Public by Telecommunication, Making Available to the Public, and Authorization of Such Acts in Canada, of Works in its Repertoire

 56 Sparks Street, Suite 800